 These are ways of packaging information that attempt to delegitimize or minimize one aspect of the discussion while focusing almost entirely on another.
-Be wary of information sources that focus entirely on one aspect of subject without showing how it relates to other aspects of the subject.
+Be wary of information sources that focus entirely on one aspect of a subject without showing how it relates to other aspects.
 Some typical frames are:

 Pro-Social Issue Anti-Social Issue

 The information presented within these frameworks might be completely factual, but the presentation of the facts is seen only through the window that fits within the author’s frame.
 Thus, it may exclude important information from the discussion.

 Other things to be watchful for are the various kinds of information malpractice.
 Malpractice is defined as improper, illegal, or negligent activity.
 In the realm of research, here are some examples of information malpractice: